First, I want to thank my mentor and supervisor Sarah Detzler for her help and advise.

 We create a dimension from the number label which we saved earlier as a generic dimension in the step where we created the model.
 Then press “OK”.

 Now we want to add our script for our R Visualization.
 The simplest way is to prepare it in your used R coding environment like RStudio and then copy it into the builder.
-For this Use Case the R script is already prepared here as a text file.
+For this Use Case the R script is already prepared here as an R file.

 Now press “Add Script” and expand the window of the R editor.
 The uploaded data from our model can be seen in the environment.